merainc/gzip_cpp/README.md

 [  PASSED  ] 5 tests.
 ```

 Review `test.cc` to get more help there or you can just send me a message if you have any question about this library.

-Check [zlib developer document](http://www.zlib.net/zlib_how.html) to get more information.
+Check [zlib C library document](http://www.zlib.net/zlib_how.html) to get more information.
 If you improve library or fix bug, you are welcome to submit a pull request.